Part 6: Why Sabbaticals Work

 An effective program is one aspect of an organization’s overall performance management and employee engagement and development strategy.

 Systematically working through the I.M.P.A.C.T.
-Process can be an effective method for developing and refining this overall strategy.
+Process as part of a strategic planning initiative can be an effective method for developing and refining this overall strategy.

 Designing systems for your best talent to be their best-selves will position your organization to be its best-self… and will position you to win in both the marketplace and the “talent war”.